tstromberg/sigstore-the-local-way/README.md

 ![Basic signing diagram](images/sigstore-basic.svg)

+We'll run through the steps in the above rectangles, starting from left (ko) to right (cosign verify).

 ### 1.1: Starting a local registry

 sigstore can sign against any container registry.
 In the interest of keeping things local, we'll run a local registry.
 You may want to run this in tmux or screen as it is one of the many foreground services you will start: